 - Give it to a local building supplies retailer.

-- Advertise it for free or for sale online.
+- Advertise it for no cost or for sale online.

 - Hire a professional junk hauling company.